Skip to content

 Tour the home of William H. Seward, Secretary of State under President Lincoln, and his wife Frances.
 The Sewards were active abolitionists who invited Harriet to Auburn and sold her the land on which she built her home.
 The Seward House served as a safe haven for freedom seekers traveling along the Underground Railroad, and you even can tour an area of the house that that was once used on the Underground Railroad!

-These sites are more than historic landmarks, they are spaces to learn, reflect, and be inspired by the courage of one of America’s greatest heroes.
+These sites are more than historic landmarks, they are spaces to learn, reflect,

 Looking for a unique way to connect with her Harriet Tubman’s legacy?
 Auburn’s vibrant public art scene offers creative tributes to this iconic freedom fighter.

-Enjoy these inspiring installations as you explore downtown Auburn, NY:
+Enjoy these inspiring installations as you explore downtown Auburn, NY.

-- Life Cycle of a Freedom Fighter
+Life Cycle of a Freedom Fighter

 Location: Freedom Park, North Street